Fordalex/power-in-numbers/README.md

 - When the user would like to add a session all they need to press is the 'add' tab on their profile and select 'Add Session' then fill out the form.

 The form the user will have to fill out, to add a session will change depending on what session type the user is adding, the required information from the user will change and be stored to the database differently.
 Walking, running, cycling these are pretty much the same as they are units of distance and the user's inputs will be used to calculate their average speed.
 The user can choose from two different options miles and km, this information will be saved to the DB and used later on for the conversions.
 The Weightlifting session type is different because one session might consist of three exercises and the next workout might consist of forty-three so it was important to make sure the form could handle this type of scalability.
-After the form has been completed the user will be redirceted to their profile to view their sesssions.
+After the form has been completed the user will be redirected to their profile to view their sessions.

 - To log a record is very similar to adding a session, a record is added by clicking on the 'Add' tab on the their profile and pressing 'Save Record' then filling out the form.